Point Reyes: Rancho Tomales y Baulines, 1836-1851

 Unlike many rancheros, Garcia obeyed the law by actually living there.
-He built a wood and thatch home near today's National Seashore Bear Valley Headquarters and soon had a comfortable home for his family as well as headquarters for his extensive ranching operation consisting of approximately 3,000 cattle, 400 horses, and large herds of sheep and hogs.
-The rancho thrived, and was soon largely self-sufficient.
-Grains and produce were grown, and a wild steer was slaughtered each day to provide the staple diet of beefsteak for use with tortillas.
-Additionally, wool was processed and woven for clothing, and hides were crafted into a wide variety of leather products, including shoes and saddles.
-To acquire luxury items he could not produce, Garcia, like most coastal rancheros, traded hides, tallow, and produce to smugglers.
-As a result, his rancho was adorned with bronze candlesticks, fine candles, artificial flowers, framed engravings, and elegant furniture.
-He also enjoyed seemingly unlimited supplies of wine and champagne.
-Although it is likely Garcia got most of his luxury items from smugglers, he may have obtained some of them from another source – Point Reyes' many shipwrecks.
+He built a wood and thatch home near what is now the National Seashore's Bear Valley Headquarters and soon had a home for his family as well as a headquarters for his extensive ranching operation which consisted of approximately 3,000 cattle, 400 horses, and large herds of sheep and hogs.

-When Mexico lost California to the United States, Garcia continued to prosper for a while.
-Soon after the American takeover, the 1849 Gold Rush brought floods of prospectors.
+When Mexico lost California to the United States, Garcia continued to prosper.
+Soon after the American takeover, the 1849 California gold rush brought floods of prospectors.
 Where his wild cattle had been valued only for hides and tallow, he could now sell them to feed hungry gold-seekers, netting as much as $35 each.
 Unfortunately for Garcia, these gold-rich years ended quickly: in 1851, the United States passed a law requiring rancheros to prove legal ownership of their land grants.
-While the Garcias continued ranching, their land began to disappear until, after 15 years of litigation, multiple court appearances, and high legal fees, Garcia had sold all but 3085 acres of his grant at bargain basement prices.
+While the Garcias continued ranching, their land began to disappear until, after 15 years of litigation, multiple court appearances, and high legal fees, Garcia had sold all but 3085 acres of his grant at bargain prices.